Dexter Morgan: Psychological profile

-Since childhood, Dexter Morgan has felt homicidal urges directed by an inner voice he calls "the Dark Passenger"; when that voice cannot be ignored, he "lets the Dark Passenger do the driving".
-He abides by a moral code taught to him by his adoptive father, Harry: He can only kill people who are themselves murderers; he must find conclusive proof of their guilt before killing them; and he must be careful and methodical enough to avoid getting caught.
+Since childhood, Dexter had homicidal urges directed by an inner voice he calls "the Dark Passenger"; when that voice cannot be ignored, he "lets the Dark Passenger do the driving".
+He abides by a moral code taught to him by Harry: he can only kill people who are themselves murderers, he must find conclusive proof of their guilt before killing them, and he must be careful and methodical enough to avoid getting caught.

-Dexter considers himself emotionally divorced from the rest of humanity; in his narration, he refers to "humans" as if he is not one himself.
+Dexter considers himself emotionally divorced and separate from the rest of humanity; in his narration, he refers to "humans" as if he is not one himself.
 He makes frequent references to an internal feeling of emptiness, and says he kills to feel alive.
 He claims to have no feelings or conscience, and that all of his emotional responses are part of a well-rehearsed act to conceal his true nature.
 He has no interest in romance or sex; he considers his relationship with his girlfriend (and eventual wife) Rita Bennett to be part of his "disguise".

 Dexter likes children, finding them much more interesting than adults; accordingly, he treats victims who prey on children with particular wrath.
-His connection to Rita's children, Astor, and Cody, sometimes supersedes his relationship with Rita herself.
+His connection to Rita's children, Astor and Cody, sometimes supersedes his relationship with Rita herself.
 For example, in the novels, Dexter continues his relationship with Rita because he realizes that Rita's children are exhibiting the same sociopathic tendencies he did at their age, and he tries to provide them with "guidance" similar to that which Harry provided him.
-Early in the show, Dexter deviates from his code of only killing murderers to dispose of a pedophile who is stalking Astor.
+Early on in the show, Dexter deviates from his code of only killing murderers to kill a pedophile who is stalking Astor.

-Animals do not like Dexter, which can cause noise problems when he stalks a victim who has pets.
+Animals dislike Dexter, which can cause problems when he stalks a victim who has pets.
 The novels reveal that he once owned a dog that barked and growled at him until he was forced to get rid of it and a turtle that hid from him in its shell until it died of starvation.
-Though Dexter was able to keep animals after he had suppressed his 'Dark Passenger' and was living in Iron Lake, most animals still disliked him.
-His bosses dog was hostile to Dexter, and when he went to a vet's to get supplies, several animals reacted hostilely towards him, with Dexter mentally commenting to himself that he 'still had it'.